14th May 2019

 Although a solicitor is not legally obliged to advise you on whether the compensation sum is a fair deal or not, at Cartwright King we believe that it is an important part of our service to you as our client to help you make this assessment.
 Our experienced solicitors will be able to assess how much compensation you might be awarded if your claim was to be successful, compared with what is being offered to you under the terms of the agreement.

 Why do I need a solicitor to sign off the agreement?

-Because you are waiving your rights to bring any further claims against your employer (but see personal injury and pensions exceptions below) and agreeing to comply with a number of other terms, parliament decided that settlement agreements can only be legally binding if you have taken independent legal advice from a solicitor (or other authorised representative) who has professional indemnity insurance.
+Because you are waiving your rights to bring any further claims against your employer (but see personal injury and pensions exceptions below) and agreeing to comply with a number of other terms, parliament decided that settlement agreements can only be legally binding if you have taken independent legal advice from a solicitor (or other authorised representative).
 You are free to choose your own solicitor and do not have to use the solicitor recommended to you by your employer if you don’t want to.
 Even if that solicitor has been recommended by your employer, they will still have a duty to be independent and act in your best interests, not in your employer’s.

 Will my employer pay some or all of my legal fees to see a solicitor?